giuliodondi/kOS-Shuttle_OPS1/README.md

 ## Intact aborts

 Intact aborts mean that there always is a procedure that will take the Shuttle to a landing runway with sufficient energy.
 The Shuttle has continuous intact abort coverage from liftoff to orbit in case of a single engine failure.
+In some regions, even a double engine failure will allow an intact abort.

+- Intact aborts can be triggered either manually or automatically
+- Manually, you can select an available mode from the GUI menu and then press the red _ABORT_ button to activate it
+- In case of an engine failure, you have 10 seconds to select a manual abort, after which the program will automatically activate an abort mode
+  - The automatic intact abort logic is: ATO-TAL-RTLS in this order of preference, based on availability
+- You can manually activate an abort even without an engine failure, guidance will work just the same

 ![intact_modes](https://github.com/giuliodondi/kOS-Shuttle_OPS1/blob/master/Ships/Script/Shuttle_OPS1/images/intact_modes.png)

-### General considerations

-Aborts can be triggered by uncommenting the *engine_failure_time* variable in the main **shuttle.ks** script.
-The time specified will trigger a different abort mode, each with its own guidance and targeting scheme.
-Alternatively a failure can be triggered manually by shutting down an engine mid-flight, the program is able to detect both situations.
-The boundaries between abort scenarios depend on velocity, so they may be reached at significantly different METs depending on the SSME condiguration and the payload.
-All abort scenarios discard the SSME throttling stages and keep the throttle at maximum until MECO or fuel depletion, except for RTLS which uses throttling for guidance.

-Bear in mind that only **intact aborts** are covered right now.
-A double engine failure is a Contingency scenario and the script will not attempt to handle them.

-**Caveat:**
-The Shuttle has its engines pointed away from the main vehicle axis and as such there is coupling between yaw and roll.
-This script uses the kOS built-in steering manager which is unaware of this coupling and thus struggles at times.
-Oscillations are expected and should be fine, unless they are too severe.
+The above chart shows the intact abort modes and their boundaries:
+- **Return to launch site (RTLS)** is available from liftoff to about 2400 m/s surface-relative (the actual boundary depends on inclination).
+The boundary is called **NEGATIVE RETURN**
+- **Transoceanic Abort Landing (TAL)** is available from just before Negative Return until late in the ascent (until Single-engine Press to ATO is available)
+  - late in the ascent, Single-engine TAL should become available, this also disappears when Single-engine Press to ATO is available
+- **Press to ATO** is available some time after Negative Return until Press to MECO
+  - later in the ascent, Single-engine press to ATO is available
+- **Press to MECO** is available roughly a minute after press to ATO, this is not really an abort mode later in the ascent, Single-engine press to ATO is available

 ## Return to Launch Site (RTLS) abort

-RTLS is triggered if an engine fails before a certain surface-relative velocity is reached.
-The actual speed varies between 2600 and 2200 m/s depending on how large the desired orbital inclination is.
-The boundary is called **negative return** and a TAL abort is commanded after that.
-This abort scenario is quite involved and has a powered phase (until MECO) and a Glide phase after that.
+RTLS is quite involved and has a powered phase (until MECO) and a Glide phase after that.

-### Powered-RTLS

 Powered-RTLS guidance aims to bring the Shuttle to the following conditions at MECO:
 - Altitude about 72 km
 - Moving towards the launch site with velocity that depends on distance at MECO
 - Less than 2% propellant remaining, no more than 20 s of burn time on two engines